wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 transition technology to map IPv4 addresses into IPv6 addresses.

-The document expands the set of IPv6 loopback addresses to span the address prefix range ::0 through to ::FFFF:FFFF (or ::/96 in prefix notation).
+The document expands the set of IPv6 loopback addresses to span the address prefix range ::0 through through ::FFFF:FFFF (or ::/96 in prefix notation).

 This RFC replaces section 2.5.2 and 2.5.3 of {{RFC4291}} as follows: